-- 10.2: Without a Pylon.
+10.2: Without a Pylon

 When a pivot post or pylon is not provided, or when weather conditions do not permit their use, a six (6) foot diameter ring is to be marked at the center of the flight circle within which the flier shall remain while the flight is being timed.
-Such flights will not be considered for record purposes. - 10.3: Whipping.
+Such flights will not be considered for record purposes.

+10.3: Whipping

 Whether flying from a pylon or without, any attempt by the flier to shorten the effective length of the control line(s) or touch the line(s) between the controls handle (device) and the model shall constitute a foul.
 Except as specified in 10.4, it shall be mandatory at every sanctioned meet for one (1) official, with field glasses, to be assigned the duty of watching the flier to determine if he is leading (whipping) the model.
 Any attempt to whip the model more than is necessary to get it safely airborne shall constitute a foul, disqualifying the flight.
 Two (2) such fouls in an event shall disqualify all flights in that event.
-This shall apply to all classes in the Speed event. - 10.3.1: At any time during the clocking, any excessive vertical movement of the monoline handle stem shall constitute an attempt to shorten the effective length of the line (see 10.3.).
+This shall apply to all classes in the Speed event.

+At any time during the clocking, any excessive vertical movement of the monoline handle stem shall constitute an attempt to shorten the effective length of the line (see 10.3.).
 Excessive movement of the tip of the stem from a straight line formed by the stem and the flying line at any time during the flight shall not be allowed.
 This is a judgment call by the official with the field glasses.
 The monoline system was designed to control the model by twisting the line, not by raising and lowering the control device.
-Although it would take a considerable bend to actually shorten the line enough to affect the timed distance, excessive movement at the tip of the stem causes a bend of the flying line at that point, and repeated bending at this point can greatly weaken the line. - 10.4: In any Class A or B contest or any meet where speed is not required to be flown from the pylon, only two (2) stopwatches shall be required to record the flight, and no field glasses are required.
-The average of the two (2) watches shall be used for scoring purposes.
+Although it would take a considerable bend to actually shorten the line enough to affect the timed distance, excessive movement at the tip of the stem causes a bend of the flying line at that point, and repeated bending at this point can greatly weaken the line.

+In any Class A or B contest or any meet where speed is not required to be flown from the pylon, no field glasses are require